numpy/numpy/doc/source/user/c-info.how-to-extend.rst

 string or you can easily create memory leaks.
 The 'O' format string increments the reference count of the :ctype:`PyObject *` C-variable it corresponds to, while the 'N' format string steals a reference to the corresponding :ctype:`PyObject *` C-variable.
-You should use 'N' if you ave already created a reference for the object and just want to give that reference to the tuple.
+You should use 'N' if you have already created a reference for the object and just want to give that reference to the tuple.
 You should use 'O' if you only have a borrowed reference to an object and need to create one to provide for the